County (United States)

-In the United States, a county or county equivalent is an administrative or political subdivision of a state that consists of a geographic region with specific boundaries and usually some level of governmental authority.
+In the United States, a county or county equivalent is an administrative subdivision of a state or territory, typically with defined geographic boundaries and some level of governmental authority.
 The term "county" is used in 48 states, while Louisiana and Alaska have functionally equivalent subdivisions called parishes and boroughs, respectively.
-The specific governmental powers of counties vary widely between the states, with many providing some level of services to civil townships, municipalities, and unincorporated areas.
-Certain municipalities are in multiple counties; New York City is uniquely partitioned into five counties, referred to at the city government level as boroughs.
-Some municipalities have consolidated with their county government to form consolidated city-counties, or have been legally separated from counties altogether to form independent cities.
-Conversely, those counties in Connecticut, Rhode Island, eight of Massachusetts's 14 counties, and Alaska's Unorganized Borough have no government power, existing only as geographic distinctions.
+Counties and other local governments exist as a matter of U.S. state law, so the specific governmental powers of counties may vary widely between the states, with many providing some level of services to civil townships, municipalities, and unincorporated areas.
+Certain municipalities are in multiple counties.
+Some municipalities have been consolidated with their county government to form consolidated city-counties or have been legally separated from counties altogether to form independent cities.
+Conversely, counties in Connecticut and Rhode Island, eight of Massachusetts's 14 counties, and Alaska's Unorganized Borough have no government power, existing only as geographic distinctions.

 The United States Census Bureau uses the term "county equivalent" to describe places that are comparable to counties, but called by different names.
 Louisiana parishes, the organized boroughs of Alaska, independent cities, and the District of Columbia are equivalent to counties for administrative purposes.
 Alaska's Unorganized Borough is further divided into 11 census areas that are statistically equivalent to counties.
-In 2024, the U.S. Census Bureau will start to also count Connecticut's Councils of Governments, which took over some of the regional powers from the state's former county governments, as county equivalents.
+In 2024, the U.S. Census Bureau began to also recognize Connecticut's councils of governments, which took over some of the regional powers from the state's former county governments, as county equivalents.

 Territories of the United States do not have counties; instead, the United States Census Bureau also divides them into county equivalents.
 The U.S. Census Bureau counts American Samoa's districts and atolls as county equivalents.
 American Samoa locally has places called "counties", but these entities are considered to be "minor civil divisions" (not true counties) by the U.S. Census Bureau.

 The number of counties per state ranges from the three counties of Delaware to the 254 counties of Texas.
-County populations also vary widely: in 2017, according to the Census Bureau, more than half the U.S. population is concentrated in just 143 of the more than 3,000 counties, or just 4.6% of all counties; the five most populous counties, ordered from most to least, are Los Angeles County, California; Cook County, Illinois; Harris County, Texas; Maricopa County, Arizona; and San Diego County, California.
+County populations also vary widely; in 2017, according to the Census Bureau, more than half the U.S. population was concentrated in just 143 of the more than 3,000 counties, or just 4.6% of all counties.
+As of 2017, the five most populous counties, ordered from most to least, were Los Angeles County, California; Cook County, Illinois; Harris County, Texas; Maricopa County, Arizona; and San Diego County, California.

-As of 2022, there are currently 3,143 counties and county equivalents in the 50 states and the District of Columbia.
-If the 100 county equivalents in the U.S. territories are counted, then the total is 3,243 counties and county equivalents in the United States.
-The county with the largest population, Los Angeles County (10,039,107), and the county with the 12th largest land area, San Bernardino County, border each other in Southern California (eleven boroughs in Alaska are larger in area than San Bernardino County).
+As of 2022, there are 3,144 counties and county-equivalents in the 50 states and the District of Columbia.
+If the 100 county equivalents in the U.S. territories are counted, then the total is 3,244 counties and county-equivalents in the United States.